Vorlonsoft/AndroidRate/README.md

       .setRemindInterval((byte) 1)        // default is 1, 1 means app is launched 1 or more days after neutral button clicked
       .setRemindLaunchTimes((byte) 1)     // default is 1, 1 means each launch, 2 means every 2nd launch, 3 means every 3rd launch, etc
       .setShowLaterButton(true)           // default is true, true means to show the Neutral button ("Remind me later").
-      .set365DayPeriodMaxNumberDialogLaunchTimes((short) 3) // default is Short.MAX_VALUE, Short.MAX_VALUE means unlimited occurrences of the display of the Rate Dialog within a 365-day period
+      .set365DayPeriodMaxNumberDialogLaunchTimes((short) 3) // default is unlimited, 3 means 3 or less occurrences of the display of the Rate Dialog within a 365-day period
-      .setDebug(false)                    // default is false
+      .setDebug(false)                    // default is false, true is for development only, true ensures that the Rate Dialog will be shown each time the app is launched
-      .setOnClickButtonListener(which -> Log.d(MainActivity.class.getName(), Byte.toString(which))) // Java 8+, change for Java 7-
+      .setOnClickButtonListener(which -> Log.d(this.getLocalClassName(), Byte.toString(which))) // Java 8+, change for Java 7-
-      .monitor();                         // Monitors app launch times
+      .monitor();                         // Monitors the app launch times

   if (AppRate.with(this).getStoreType() == StoreType.GOOGLEPLAY) { // Checks that current app store type from library options is StoreType.GOOGLEPLAY
       if (GoogleApiAvailability.getInstance().isGooglePlayServicesAvailable(this) != ConnectionResult.SERVICE_MISSING) { // Checks that Google Play is available